 Patients with pseudomembranous colitis typically present with profuse watery or mucoid diarrhea, tenesmus, fever, abdominal cramps, and tenderness, usually within 1 week of antibiotic therapy.
 The stools may be frankly bloody or guaiac-positive.

-UC tends to run a more complicated course in children than in adults.
+UC tends to run a more severe course in children than in adults.
 Abdominal pain and diarrhea, with or without occult blood, are the most common symptoms at presentation.
 The pain is frequently colicky and, in CD, may localize to the right lower quadrant or periumbilical area.
-Frank rectal bleeding occurs in fewer than 25% of all cases but is more common in UC than CD.
+Frank rectal bleeding is more common in UC than CD.

 Perianal disease, including fissures, skin tags, fistulae, and abscesses, occurs in 15% of children with CD and may precede the intestinal manifestations by several years, leading to a misdiagnosis that may include infectious colitis, iron deficiency anemia, juvenile rheumatoid arthritis, and growth disorders.